thegeekoftheworld/JaTSix-IRCd/README.md

 Modfwango
 =========

-An IRCd written in PHP.
+Modfwango is an IRCd written in PHP.